Chart Color Schemes

 The labour market in Manning - Waterford demonstrates typical performance when compared to similar areas across Australia

-Manning-Waterford has an educated workforce with strong professional services representation.
-The unemployment rate was 3.7% as of a certain date.
+Manning-Waterford has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 3.7% as of June 2025.

 Employment growth over the past year was estimated at 3.4%.
-As of June 2025, 7105 residents were employed while the unemployment rate was 0.2% below Greater Perth's rate of 3.9%.
-Workforce participation in Manning-Waterford lagged significantly at 60.1%, compared to Greater Perth's 65.2%.
-Leading employment industries among residents include health care & social assistance, professional & technical services, and education & training.
+There were 7,105 residents in work while the unemployment rate was 0.2% below Greater Perth's rate of 3.9%.
+Workforce participation lagged significantly at 60.1%, compared to Greater Perth's 65.2%.
+Leading employment industries among residents comprised health care & social assistance, professional & technical services, and education & training.

 Frequently Asked Questions - Employment